status-im/specs/docs/raw/push-notification-server.md

-`unregister`: whether the account should be unregistered `grant`: the grant for this specific server `allow_from_contacts_only`: whether the client only wants push notifications from contacts
+`unregister`: whether the account should be unregistered `grant`: the grant for this specific server `allow_from_contacts_only`: whether the client only wants push notifications from contacts `apn_topic`: the APN topic for the push notification `block_mentions`: whether the client does not want to be notified on mentions `allowed_mentions_chat_list`:  a list of `SHA2-256` hashes of chat ids where we want to receive mentions

 #### Data disclosed